 Salmonella is a bacterial infection that can produce anything from a flu-like infection to a deadly illness.
 You will likely suffer fever, diarrhea and vomiting.
 If the bacterial infection is severe enough, you may suffer organ failure and death.
 Not all eggs contain salmonella, but anyone who eats undercooked eggs is at risk for the bacteria.

-When cooking with raw eggs, make sure to carefully wash all cooking utensils in hot, soapy water to avoid infection.
+When cooking with raw eggs, make sure to carefully wash all cooking utensils in hot, soapy water to avoid contamination.
 Don’t lick the bowl, the spoon or the beaters when making a sweet treat that includes eggs.

-If your eggs are within the use by date but you notice
+If your eggs are within the use by date but you notice:

 - powder film (mold), or